geneontology/amigo/provision/production/PRODUCTION_PROVISION_README.md

-# Amigo Production Deployment
+# AmiGO Production Deployment

 This repository enables the deployment of the amigo stack to AWS.
 It includes amigo and golr.

 ## Important ansible files:
 - vars.yaml
 - stage.yaml
 - start_services.yaml

 ## Artifacts Deployed To Staging directory On AWS:
   - Cloned repositories: amigo
   - s3 credentials used to push apache logs to s3 buckets and to download ssl credentials from s3 bucket